pwittchen/wittchen.io/README.md

 generating
 ------------------

-to generate public directory with static files for the website, type:
+to generate `public/` directory with static files for the website, type:

 ```
 make generate